AdilAbubacker/rentezy_backend/README.md

 ## 🚀 What Makes This Architecture Special

-### 🎯 Problem 1: Concurrency Control in High-Traffic Bookings
+### 🎯 Problem 1: **Bullet-proof Concurrency Control & Race Condition Prevention**
-**The Problem:** Race conditions when multiple users book the same property simultaneously—the classic "sold twice" nightmare
+**The Problem:** Multiple users booking the same room simultaneously causes double-bookings and overselling

-**The Solution:** Implemented **optimistic concurrency control** with database-level atomicity using F() expressions and check constraints
+**The Solution:** Optimistic concurrency control with database-level constraints and atomic operations

 #### **Why Traditional Locking Fails at Scale**